-On the old Ōme Highway, just outside of Ōme Station, daruma are sold in mass at the nearly 200-year-old Ōme Daruma Market.
+On the old Ōme Highway, just outside of Ōme Station, Daruma are sold in vast quantities at the nearly 200-year-old Ōme Daruma Market.

-You can even throw your daruma on the pyre if they haven’t fulfilled your wish — that’ll show them — but you still need to fill in the eyes.
+You can even throw your Daruma into the pyre if they haven’t fulfilled your wish — that’ll show them — but you still need to fill in the eyes.

 What happens?